nixworks/public/news/2017/04/25/README.md

 ##### Germany-Israel relations
 ### [Prime Minister of Israel Benjamin Netanyahu cancels a visit with the foreign minister of Germany Sigmar Gabriel after the latter's refusal to cancel a meeting with the Israel Defense Forces veterans NGO Breaking the Silence saying the group "slanders IDF soldiers as war criminals](/news/2017/04/25/prime-minister-of-israel-benjamin-netanyahu-cancels-a-visit-with-the-foreign-minister-of-germany-sigmar-gabriel-after-the-latter-s-refusal-t.md)
-_Context: Foreign Minister, Germany-Israel relations, Israeli Prime Minister, veteran, Israeli Army, Breaking the Silence, Sigmar Gabriel, NGO, Benjamin Netanyahu_
+_Context: Foreign Minister, Israeli Army, Sigmar Gabriel, Benjamin Netanyahu, Breaking the Silence, Israeli Prime Minister, NGO, Germany-Israel relations, veteran_

 ##### India
 ### [India is to provide every cow with a biometric dog tag, in an effort to prevent cattle smuggling. ](/news/2017/04/25/india-is-to-provide-every-cow-with-a-biometric-dog-tag-in-an-effort-to-prevent-cattle-smuggling.md)